pinobatch/pently/docs/pentlyas.md

 ======
 Arpeggio is rapid alternation among two or three pitches to create a warbly chord on one pulse or triangle channel.
-It can be specified using a pair of hexadecimal intervals.
+It can be specified using a nibble pair, or two hexadecimal digits representing semitone intervals.
 For example, `37` represents a minor chord as three and seven semitones above the lowest note.

 Arpeggio can also be specified using a chord name.
 These nine chords are predefined:

 * `OF`: `00`, turn off arpeggio
-* `M`: `47`, major
+* `M`: `47`, major (see note)
 * `dom7`: `4A`, dominant 7
 * `maj7`: `4B`, major 7
 * `aug`: `48`, augmented